Corporate Governance Statement of Arion Bank for 2016

 The audit is governed by the audit charter, directive No. 3/2008 issued by the FME on the internal audit function in financial institutions and international standards on internal auditing.
 All audit work is completed by issuing an audit report with deadlines for the implementation of audit findings.
 Implementations are followed up by the Internal Audit every quarter.

-Internal Audit had seven employees at the end of 2015.Auditing and accounting
+Internal Audit had eight employees at the end of 2016.Auditing and accounting

 The Customers’ Ombudsman is appointed by the Chief Executive Officer.
 The role of the Ombudsman is to ensure fairness and objectivity, prevent discrimination against the customer and make certain that the process for handling cases is transparent and documented.
-The Customers’ Ombudsman examined 185 cases in 2015, compared with 202 cases in 2014.
+The Customers’ Ombudsman examined 160 cases in 2016, compared with 185 cases in 2015 and 202 cases in 2014.

 Cornerstones, code of ethics and corporate social responsibility